harrypower/sandtable/readme.md

 ```
 Move to the bottom of the document and add the following line:
 ```
-gforth  52222/tcp
+sandtable  52222/tcp
 ```
-Now restart the BBB and this service should be working on port 52222
+Now restart the BBB and this service should be working on port 5222
 Testing if it is running at command line can be done with a curl statement like follows:
 ```
 curl --get --data "command=status" http://mysandtable.local:52222/